 He is listed in Chambers USA: America’s Leading Lawyers for Business (2019-2020), Best Lawyers in America (2016-2022), and Texas Super Lawyers by Thomson Reuters (2015-2020).

 Chambers USA: America’s Leading Lawyers for Business (2019-2022)

 Namesake for Wallace B. Jefferson Middle School in San Antonio

 Chief Justice Jack Pope Professionalism Award (2014), Texas Center for Legal Ethics

 Good Apple Award (2014), Texas Appleseed J. Chrys Dougherty

 Texan of the Year (2014), Texas Legislative Conference

 Chair, Texas Commission to Expand Civil Legal Services

-Fellow, (by invitation only), American Academy of Appellate Lawyers
+Board of Directors, American Academy of Appellate Lawyers (invitation only)